SOS Méditerranée: Network

 SOS Méditerranée works as a European association with teams in Germany, France, Italy and Switzerland forming a European network, jointly financing and operating the rescue ship Aquarius, which has been in continuous operation since February 2016 in international waters between Italy and Libya.

-The medical care has been provided by Doctors without Borders since May 2016.
+The medical care was provided by Doctors without Borders from May 2016 to 2020.
+From July 2021 it has been provided by the International Federation of Red Cross and Red Crescent Societies (IFRC).

 The Aquarius

 It is a robust and seaworthy ship that offers wide spaces below deck, making it very suitable for year-round use as a rescue ship in the Mediterranean.

 Until 2009 the Aquarius was operated as a fishery protection vessel.